minifisk/spync/README.md

 An awesome app for comparing your music taste with your friends

 Acknowledgments
-Huge thanks to @blahbla for helping me figure out some async problems with the passport module.
+Huge thanks to @blahah for helping me figure out some async problems with the passport module.

 Run by: